metamn/react-final-form/README.md

   - Adding query param support
   - Connected fields: a field value determines the state of the other field values

+## Summary

+- There is a promising approach (https://json-schema.org/) to describe the form (and more, even a complete UI) via JSON in a framework / language agnostic way
+- This would be ideal: define the UI in JSON, implement today in React, tomorrow with another framework.
+Even more, define the UI and the backend team can create the API serving the UI based on this JSON Schema
+- The two most popular JS implementations found are:

+  - full of unsolved issues
+  - lack of working examples
+  - lack of documentation
+  - not clear if somebody ever used in production

+- It seems the idea is good but no big company / contributor invested in implementation, just single maintainers, whom are clearly overwhelmed by the details and the complexity of the problem.

 ## uniforms

 - https://uniforms.tools/